 5. Probiotics Support Vaginal Wellness

 Vaginal bacteria is also influenced by probiotics, including Lactobacillus.
-This probiotic produces lactic acid and hydrogen peroxide, which supports your vagina in maintaining an acidic pH level.
+This probiotic produces lactic acid and hydrogen peroxide, which support your vagina in maintaining an acidic pH level.
 This high acid helps the vagina fight bacterial infections such as bacterial vaginosis.
 This makes lactobacillus one of the best probiotics for vaginal health.
 That’s good news for the more than 21 million American women between 14 and 49 who get bacterial vaginosis each year.9

 6. Probiotics Promote Optimal Weight